The Best Things To Sell At A Farmer’s Market

 11. Bath Bombs

-Another handmade craft that sells really well are bath bombs.
+Another handmade craft that sells really well at farmers markets are bath bombs.

 The best time to sell these items are around holidays but they sell well all year long.